 Having plenty of exposure to nature, organic soil, and animals in the home (or on a farm) gives you the opportunity to interact with a wonderful plethora of bacteria that will ultimately strengthen your system.
 Go camping, try gardening, or romp around with your dog in the yard for a good dose of microbes (and stress relief!).

 10. Take a Probiotic

 Of course, we saved the best for last!
 Even if we had the perfect microbial start to life, live relatively stress-free, eat all organic, and exercise regularly, our modern lifestyles inevitably lead to some depletion of our good bacteria.
-Fortunately, you can replenish what you may have lost (or never had to begin with) by taking a daily high-quality probiotic formula like PRO-15.
-Hyperbiotics formulas (see specialized products for kids, women, moms, and even pets!) seed your gut with all the beneficial microbes you need for vibrant health.
+Fortunately, you can help replenish what you may have lost (or never had to begin with) by taking a daily high-quality probiotic formula like PRO-15.
+Hyperbiotics formulas (see specialized products for kids, women, moms, and even pets!) introduce your gut to some of the most beneficial microbes around to help you stay vibrantly healthy.

-As research into the microbiome expands and we learn more and more about how much beneficial bacteria do for us, one thing is clear—maintaining plentiful colonies of probiotics is absolutely crucial for optimal health.
+As research into the microbiome expands and we learn more and more about how much beneficial bacteria do for us, one thing is clear—maintaining plentiful colonies of friendly flora is absolutely crucial for staying healthy.
 The good news is that there are simple steps you can take to make sure that the good guys in your body are thriving so you can live your healthiest days!References: